CAMP IMPROV UTOPIA Yosemite

 Calvin Crest - Oakhurst, CA

-Yosemite is a 4 day, 3 night retreat for adults 21 and over will happen the weekend of September 29th - October 2nd.
-It takes place at Camp Calvin Crest, near Yosemite National Park, this camp is tucked away near the Sierra Nevada’s and near the original national park where you’ll see America’s most beautiful landmarks like El Capitan, Half Dome and The Yosemite Valley.
+Yosemite is a 3 night retreat for adults 18 and over and takes place at Camp Calvin Crest, near Yosemite National Park, this camp is tucked away near the Sierra Nevada’s and near the original national park where you’ll see America’s most beautiful landmarks like El Capitan, Half Dome and The Yosemite Valley.
 In addition to our East and West Camp, Yosemite brings you an all new curriculum.
 You will learn a form and be trained by one teacher the entire weekend!
-This three-night camping experience includes improv workshops from top instructors, camp activities like archery, pool swimming, a trip to half-dome and more!
+This three-night camping experience includes improv workshops from top instructors, camp activities like archery, a trip to half-dome and more!
 Your accommodations are great too with cabin camping with showers and bathrooms, all your meals and much more.
 Camp is a relaxed environment to learn while experiencing camaraderie, community and nature.

 CAMP TUITION INCLUDES

-- Camp Activities: Yosemite trip, swimming pool, archery and so much more!
+- Camp Activities: Yosemite trip, archery tag, hiking, giant swing and so much more!

 - Food: All meals are included and prepared by professional kitchen staff.
 Special dietary and allergy-friendly meals are available, too!